coveooss/clang-tidy-plugin-examples/README.md

 ## Quick Start

 To build the plugins, first, you'll need LLVM/Clang version 16.
-On Ubuntu, you can install them with the script `installClang16.sh`.
+On Ubuntu, you can install them with the script `installClang16.sh` (see [testcpp.yml](.github/workflows/testcpp.yml) for more details).
 Then,

 ```shell